Introduction

 The Bronze architecture is the most fundamental layer of the system of data management.
 It is the point at which raw data from different sources is processed and then stored in the original format.
 This layer stores any data received regardless of structure or quality.

-Key Characteristics of Bronze Architecture:
+Key Characteristics of Bronze Architecture

-• Data Lake: Typically, data is kept in a data lake using cost-effective and scalable data storage options.
+- Data Lake: Data is usually stored in a data lake, which provides a cost-effective and scalable storage solution.Â

 Benefits of Bronze Architecture:

-• Transparency: Raw data is saved in its entirety.
+- Transparency: Raw data is saved in its entirety.
 It makes sure that your original data remains accessible to future users.

-• Flexibility: The Bronze layer can manage different types of data, structures and formats.
+- Flexibility: The Bronze layer can manage different types of data, structures and formats.
 This is how it makes it flexible to different sources of data.

-• Cost-effective: Using data lakes to store data is a cost-effective solution, especially for big amounts of information
+- Cost-effective: Using data lakes to store data is a cost-effective solution, especially for big amounts of information

 Silver Architecture: